Automattic/jetpack/projects/plugins/wpcomsh/README.md

 - Make sure there are no uncommitted changes
 - Run `bin/update-version.sh` and provide the new version.
 This will update the versions in `package.json`, `package-lock.json`, and `wpcomsh.php`.
 Make sure there are no other changes.
 Commit these changes and create a PR.
-- Wait for the PR to be approved and merged
-- Checkout latest `master`
+- Once your PR has been reviewed and approved, “Squash and merge” your PR.
+- Now checkout the latest master branch with `git checkout master` and `git pull`.
-- Tag the release with `make tag`
+- Tag the release with the command `make tag`.
+- Run the git push command suggested by make tag.
-- Build a new release zip and create a GH release with `bin/create-github-release.sh`.
+- Run `bin/create-github-release.sh` to build a new release zip and create a GitHub release.
 This reads the version number to use for the build from `wpcomsh.php`, which is set in the first step.
+  - Note: This command may ask for a GitHub password.
+Use a [Personal Access Token](https://github.com/settings/tokens/) (with at least repo scope) instead.
+If your previous token has expired, update it locally in `~/.config/hub`.
+- You can view your [successful release here](https://github.com/Automattic/wpcomsh/releases).
-- New version will be deployed when our monitoring detects it has been released.
+- New versions are deployed when our monitoring detects its release.

 ### Deploying new languages (optional, and mostly Atomic team)